sgmurphy/wordpress-plugins/password-protected/readme.txt

 = 2.4 =
 - Add a Nocache header to the login page redirect to prevent the browser from caching the redirect page.
 Props [De'Yonte W.](https://github.com/rxnlabs)
-- Remove â€˜password-protectedâ€™ query from redirects on successful login or logout.
+- Remove ‘password-protected’ query from redirects on successful login or logout.
 - Check "redirect_to" query var is set in hidden form field.
 Props [Matthias Kittsteiner](https://wordpress.org/support/users/kittmedia/).
 - Add favicon to password protected login page.